 In the winter, it's important that dog owners plan their trip ahead of time.

-2. Look for Cues Keeping Your Dog Warm
+2. Look for Signs That Your Dog is Cold

-While you should know what your dog's breed says about his cold threshold, you should also pay attention to individual cues such as the dog's body temperature.
-Dogs will let you know when they've had enough of the cold - especially elderly dogs
+While you should know what your dog's breed says about his cold threshold, you should also pay attention to individual cues that your dog is cold.
+Dogs will let you know when they've had enough of the cold - especially elderly dogs.

 While you can let your dog play outside in the cold weather, never leave your pet unattended for long periods of time, particularly if they are a small breed or a breed with little cold protection, even if they have a coat and boots.

-How long can a dog walk in the snow?
-On very cold days, limit your walks to less than 30 minutes at a time.
+How long can a dog walk in the snow before you bring the dog inside?
+On very cold days, limit your walks to less than 20-30 minutes at a time.
 Some dogs may be able to handle more, especially if they are properly dressed for the weather, but on very cold days, multiple short walks are better than one long one.

 4. Keep Your Dog's Toe Hair Clipped

 Do dogs need boots?
-Protective booties are a practical necessity for many dogs and can be beneficial for all walking dog in winter.
+Protective dog booties are a practical necessity for many dogs and can be beneficial for walking dogs in winter.

-Protecting your dog's feet from the harsh weather elements, such as snow and ice, that can dry out paws and make your dog chill faster is the best way to make sure your dog's winter walks are safe.
+Protecting your pooch's paws from the harsh weather elements, such as snow and ice, that can dry out paws and make your dog chill faster, is the best way to make sure your dog's winter walks are safe.
+Your dog's feet can tolerate the cold ground better with booties.

 6. Apply First Aid

-If your pup's paws do happen to split and there is an open sore, taking appropriate dog first aid care is crucial.
+Injury from dry and damaged skin, frostbite, or common winter debris like road salts can happen.
+Taking appropriate dog first aid care is crucial.
 Clean your dog's wound first with water.

 Use an antibacterial first aid spray or lotion for pets to prevent infection, or try a little Neosporin in a pinch.
 Wrap the area with a clean gauze or pet bandage.

-Pet parents should always wipe your canine's paws after a winter walk.
-Use a warm wet washcloth and a towel to dry or a pre-moistened pet wipe for convenience.
+Pet parents should always wipe their canine's paws after a winter walk.
+Use a warm, wet washcloth and a towel to dry, or use pre-moistened pet wipes for convenience.

 9. Use Pet-Safe Traction